HydroDrought/hydrodroughtBook/README.md

-# Example of Repository
+# Hydrological Drought Book

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.146.svg)](https://doi.org/10.5281/zenodo.146)

-This repository contains code associated with the book, entitled, 'blah blah blah'.
+This repository contains code associated with the book, entitled, 'Hydrological Drought - Processes and estimation methods for streamflow and groundwater'.
 When run, it will replicate the results published in the book ([link to the book](https://www.google.com)).
 Please cite both the textbook and this repository if you make use of any part of this.

 ## Contents